bakhe8/Master/deployment.md

-# Beto Theme Deployment Guide
+# NeedsBoxes Theme Deployment Guide

-This document provides a step-by-step guide for deploying the Beto Theme to the Salla Marketplace.
+This document provides a step-by-step guide for deploying the NeedsBoxes Theme to the Salla Marketplace.
 Following these steps ensures that the theme is production-ready and meets Salla's quality standards.

 ## Step 1: Pre-Deployment Checklist